Frequently Asked Questions

 What is Tulane’s average SAT/ACT score?

-Middle 50 percent of test scores for incoming freshmen in the fall of 2009:
+Middle 50 percent of test scores for admitted freshmen for the class entering in fall of 2013:

 What are the different schools within Tulane?